 Packing Tape and Scissors

 A mover's best friend!
 Keep packing tape and a pair of scissors with you at all times.
 Packing tape can be used to secure a blanket's corners, to repackage a box that had to be opened, or to secure furniture parts together.
-I also use packing tape to keep screws, tools and other necessities taped to the underside of tables and desks.
-I also like to have it on hand to tape up any remaining boxes or to keep packages secure.
+You can also use packing tape to keep screws, tools, and other necessities taped to the underside of tables and desks.

-Of course, this only applies if you have stairs.
-But this little device has saved me a lot of effort.
+Of course, this only applies if you have stairs, but this little device can save you a lot of effort.
 They're easy to attach, allowing heavy objects to be rolled down a set of stairs.
-This device is especially useful for carpeted stairs which can create resistance, making it difficult to slide a heavy object.
+This device is especially useful for carpeted stairs, which can create resistance and make it difficult to slide a heavy object.